aleios-cloud/eventbridge-toolbox/README.md

 pnpm add -D @aleios-cloud/eventbridge-toolbox-schema-generator
 ```

-5. Still in the root, run `eventbridge-toolbox-schema-generator` with the following arguments:
+5. Run `eventbridge-toolbox-schema-generator` with the following arguments:

 - The path from the root to your event contracts
 - The path from the root to the event catalog events folder